textX/Arpeggio/docs/index.rst

 Non-terminal nodes
 ~~~~~~~~~~~~~~~~~~
 Non-terminal nodes are non-leaf nodes of the parse tree.
+They are created by PEG grammar rules.
-Children of non-terminals can be other non-terminals
+Children of non-terminals can be other non-terminals or terminals.
-or terminals.

-For example, nodes .... from the above parse tree are non-terminal nodes.
+For example, nodes with the labels ``expression``, ``factor`` and ``term`` from the above parse
+tree are non-terminal nodes created by the rules with the same names.

 Parse tree navigation
 ~~~~~~~~~~~~~~~~~~~~~
 Usually we want to transform parse tree to some more usable form or to extract some data from it.
 Parse tree can be navigated using following approaches:

+TODO

 Grammar debugging
 -----------------